Jhewu/ct_rivers_diffusion_aug/README.md

 ## Overview

 This research project aims to improve image classification accuracy for CT river images by using diffusion models to artificially augment the dataset.
 This approach ensures a balanced dataset, which is often it's not the case in environmental image datasets, and exposes the classification model to more image diversity, leading to better generalization.
-Since the problem we are focused on it's the two category problem category 1: labels 1,2,3 and category 2: 4,5,6, we will want to train 3 diffusion for each label in category 1.
+Since the problem we are focused on is the two category problem category 1: labels 1,2,3 and category 2: 4,5,6, we will want to train 3 diffusion for each label in category 1.

 ![Generated Sample #1](./sample_images/2025-01-08_23_37_11_generated_img_1.jpg)

 This repository contains a pipeline with 3 main components, and it's designed to be run in the respective sequential order:
 1. `site_id_balancer.py`, creates a new dataset named `diffusion_data` by  augmenting the original dataset with traditional augmentations (e.g., rotations and horizontal flips).
 This new dataset will be used to train the diffusion model to ensure no `site_id` bias during inference
-2. The diffusion model itself includes `run_diffusion.py`, `diffusion_model.py`, `u_net_backbone.py`, `config.py`, `utils.py`, and `train_all.py.` These scripts are the main components used to train the model, and perform inference.
+2. The diffusion model itself includes `run_diffusion.py`, `diffusion_model.py`, `u_net_backbone.py`, `config.py`, `utils.py`, and `train_all.py.` These scripts are the main components used to train the model and perform inference.
 3. `diffusion_augmentation.py` which uses pre-trained diffusion models (after running `train_all.py`) to perform reverse diffusion to augment the final dataset to be used to train the image classifier

+## Tensorflow and Keras Dependencies

+This code works with Keras 3.6.0, and Tensorflow 2.16.1 and 2.17.0.
+Other versions, might conflict, especially Keras 3.7.0 requiring the model to be "explicitly built."
+Will work on this issue in a future iteration.

 ## CT DEEP Rivers Site ID Balancer (for Diffusion Models)